 Please be careful with this plugin.
-It is very dangerous.
+It is very dangerous and you could delete all your WordPress posts.

 The Limit per time field is the maximum number of posts deleted every time that it runs.
 This is for performance, and you can distribute the deletes over the course of a day or a week, etc.